If don't see the answer to your question below, please contact the Field Trial Chair.

 How often are the Field Trials held?

-PCTC holds the Field Trials twice a year in spring (usually May) and fall (usually October).
+PCTC holds the Field Trials once a year in the fall (October/November).
 Check the PCTC Calendar for updates.

 How much does it cost?